aditi-govindu/Image-Classsification-using-sklearn/README.md

 Momos
 ```
 ## Kernel
 The popular kernels in sklearn are: *linear, polynomial, radial basis function(rbf) and sigmoid*.
-RBF is used in this code, as it gives good classification report results (compared to others).
+Kernel is used to map the distance between 2 points of the dataset.
+A score is assigned to the distance, where closer the points, higher the score.
+This score can be used for mapping points to more than 2 dimensions.
+RBF kernel is used in this code, as it gives good classification report results (compared to others).
 Best parameters are evaluated using **GridSearchCV()** function in sklearn.

 # Libraries used
 Refer to **requirements.txt** to see which files and versions are necessary to run this code